mathletedev/notebook/cpt_s 223/7 BST & Self-Balancing Tree.md

 ## AVL Trees

 New property: For every node, the *height difference* between its left and right subtrees is at most one.

+Four cases:
+- `LL` case: Perform a right rotation
+- `RR` case: Perform a left rotation
+- `LR` case: Perform a left rotation on the left subtree, then a right rotation
+- `LR` case: Perform a right rotation on the right subtree, then a left rotation